-For example, not only does your boss stop nodding, she also angles her body away from you, leans back, and compresses her lips.
+For example, not only does your boss stop nodding, but she also angles her body away from you, leans back, and compresses her lips.

 You are reading her accurately: she has a problem—either with you or with the topic that you’ve introduced into the conversation.

 Move your observation up a notch to see if/when she repeats that same behavior with others in your group.

 Continue to observe her as she interacts with others in the room.
 Does her expression change?
 Has her posture and body language changed?
 Have you noticed a specific change in her behavior toward you?

 Notice the way a person walks.
 People who shuffle along, lack a flowing motion in their movements, hug themselves, and keep their head down, often lack self-confidence.